gbgmc/gbgmc.github.io/index.md

 For questions, suggestion, and bug reports please use our [Discord](https://discord.com/invite/MaeMSrYDJa).

 If you do not have a Discord account please post your messages in the NexusMods [POSTS tab](https://www.nexusmods.com/groundbranch/mods/31?tab=posts).
-Bug reports can be also filled via the GitHub [issue tracker](https://github.com/Bob-AT/ground-branch-game-modes/issues).
+Bug reports can be also filled via the GitHub [issue tracker](https://github.com/gbgmc/ground-branch-game-modes/issues).

 # Installation

-<em title="too long; didn't read">TL;DR</em>: [Download](https://www.nexusmods.com/groundbranch/mods/31) "GBGMC.zip" file and extract it contents directly into the Ground Branch installation folder.
+<em title="too long; didn't read">TL;DR</em>: [Download](https://www.nexusmods.com/groundbranch/mods/31) the ZIP file and extract it contents directly into the Ground Branch installation folder.

 ## Detailed steps

 1. Download the latest "collection-vN.N.N.zip" from [NexusMods](https://www.nexusmods.com/groundbranch/mods/31).
-Either from the "FILES" tab or from the [mirror](https://www.mediafire.com/file/myezhjaq5o88pjs/collection-v0.2.zip/file).
+Either from the "FILES" tab or from the [mirror](https://www.mediafire.com/folder/x0w3w62kgtw9h/GBGMC).
 2. Open your Steam library to open your Ground Branch installation folder in Windows Explorer.
 3. Open "collection-vN.N.N.zip" and "drag and drop" the content to the "Ground Branch" installation folder.